 Break the habit:

 Try something new, maybe going to the gym or joining a sports league could be your new after-work activity.
-This is both beneficial to your health and social life.
+This can improve personal development is both beneficial to your health and social life.
 You could start taking a class, learn to play an instrument and take lessons, or meet a friend for dinner and some quality conversation.
 All of these activities can be relaxing and simultaneously offer you the chance to improve who you are as a person and become successful in life.

 It’s not easy to break a bad habit, but it can be less difficult and more productive to replace that bad habit with a new, good habit.
 You don’t have to do a complete life overhaul in a single day, take it slow and tackle one thing at a time.
 This will prevent possible burnout, and when you start to see results, it will boost your motivation to change even more!